-Decide for each of the following statements, whether "a greedy algorithm" or "a dynamic programming approach" can replace the variables "X" and "Y" to make the statement correct.
+Decide for each of the following statements, whether "a greedy algorithm", "a dynamic programming approach", both or none of the two can replace the variables "X" and "Y" to make the corresponding statement correct.

-- 1. In "X", we make at each step a decision considering the current problem and the solution(s) to previously solved sub-problem(s). - 2.
-It is guaranteed that "X" will generate an optimal solution as it generally considers all possible cases and then choose the best. - 3.
-"X" follows the problem solving heuristic of making the locally optimal choice at each stage.
+- 1. In "X", we make at each step a decision considering the current situation but don't look into the future or at the history. - 2.
+It is guaranteed that "X" will generate an optimal solution.

-- 4. A problem should possess the property of overlapping subproblems to make "X" an efficient alternative. - 5.
+- 3. A problem should possess the property of non-overlapping subproblems to make "X" an efficient alternative. - 4.
+A problem should possess the property of overlapping subproblems to make "X" an efficient alternative. - 5.
 "X" is more efficient in terms of memory than "Y" as it never looks back or revises previous choices.